Toyota Corona: Corona Premio (T210; 1996)

-A final, tenth generation was built between 1996 and 2001 for the Japanese market, with one particular model called the Toyota Corona Premio that was spun off into an independent model called the Premio (coded ST210), with the Allion following after the Carina after 2001.
+A final, tenth generation was built between January 1996 and December 2001 for the Japanese market, with one particular model called the Toyota Corona Premio that was spun off into an independent model called the Premio (coded ST210), with the Allion following after the Carina after 2001.
 The Corona Premio was offered as Base Premio, Premio E, and Premio G. Four-cylinder engine choices are 1.6-litre 4A-FE, 1.8-litre lean burn 7A-FE, and 2.0-litre 3S-FE.
 Diesel engines offered were 2.0-litre 2C-T and later on replaced by more economical 2.2-litre 3C-T. This is the last model using Corona name in Japan.
 The automatic model of the Corona Premio came with three selectable driving modes for its electronically controlled transmission: Normal, ECT PWR (power mode), and ECT MANU (manual mode).

+Taiwanese-built Corona Premios received a slightly more ornate grille and larger taillights than its Japanese counterpart.

 Caldina (1997)

 Sharing a platform with the T210 series Toyota Corona and Toyota Carina, the Caldina is the Japanese version of the Toyota Avensis, which replaced the Carina E in Europe.

 The 4WD models are coded ST215, and are offered as Active Sports GT with the 3S-GE engine.
 The top-of-the-line GT-T came with the turbocharged 260 PS 4th generation 3S-GTE engine, and included an all-wheel-drive system similar to the Toyota Celica GT-Four.
-The GT-T also came with optional electronic stability control(VSC) (standard on Active Sports versions).
+The GT-T also came with optional electronic stability control (VSC) (standard on Active Sports versions).
 The Aerial version features a large sunroof and contoured roof racks as standard.
 Weighing 1470 kg, the Caldina GT-T offers similar performance to a Subaru WRX wagon achieving 0–100 km/h in 7 seconds.
 A refresh was given in 2000 with new bumpers and lamps a refreshed interior and extra lug added to the turbo manifold to stop the warping issue common on earlier GT-T models.

-Engines for lesser models are the 1.8 L 7A-FE, the 2.0 L gasoline 3S-FE, and the 2.2 L diesel 3C-TE.
+Engines for lesser models are the 1.8 L 7A-FE, the 2.0 L petrol 3S-FE, and the 2.2 L diesel 3C-TE.

 South America (T220; 1997)

-For the subsequent model series, the T220, the Corona name was dropped.
+For the subsequent model series, the T220, the Corona name was dropped in Japan and most other markets.
 It was built as sedan, liftback and wagon.
-Only the wagon was sold in Japan as the Caldina built on the T210 platform.
-The sedan and liftback were mainly sold in Europe as Avensis, and the lower grade model for taxi called Corona.
-Four-cylinder engines for the Avensis is 1.6, 1.8, 2.0 gasoline, and diesel.
-The Corona Taxi has turbo diesel.
-In South America, the Avensis is renamed Corona and powered by 2.0-litre 3S-FE engine.
-This is the last Corona, and the third-generation Caldina was built on the new T240 platform, which was also used in the Allion and Premio.
+Only the wagon was sold in Japan as the Caldina, built on the T210 platform.
+The sedan and liftback were mainly sold in Europe as Avensis, while the lower grade model specifically for taxi use was called Corona.
+Four-cylinder engines for the Avensis are 1.6, 1.8, 2.0 petrol, and diesel/turbodiesel.
+The Corona Taxi was only available with the diesel engines.
+In South America, the Avensis was sold as the Corona Avensis, powered by 2.0-litre 3S-FE engine.
+This was the last Corona although the T-series platform was continued with the new T240, used for the third generation Caldina and the new Allion and Premio models.